December 11, 2025

 Bitmine is famous because it is the second-largest DATCO in the world, after Strategy.
 Importantly, Bitmine, unlike Strategy, is an Ethereum treasury company.

-Bitmine, the leading ETH treasury company, is on track to hold $13 billion in Ethereum (+cash) just months after it began buying and staking the world’s second-largest digital asset.
+Bitmine, the leading ETH treasury company, has more than $13 billion in Ethereum (+cash) just half a year after it began buying and staking the world’s second-largest digital asset.

-Michael Saylor’s Strategy (formerly MicroStrategy) still leads the way with an incredible $73 billion in Bitcoin.
+Michael Saylor’s Strategy (formerly MicroStrategy) still leads the way with $60 billion in Bitcoin.
 Yet, the pace at which Bitmine is acquiring Ethereum is beginning to make that lead look less untouchable.

 There’s still a long journey ahead.
 Bitmine overtook MARA in August to become the second-largest holder of crypto as a treasury asset.
 But matching Strategy’s scale will require more conviction - and more aggressive buying.